 Newborn babies should urinate several times a day.
-Stooling patterns vary widely from after each feed.
-Breastfed babies’ stools are often mistaken for diarrhea because they are very liquid and usually yellow and seedy.
+Stooling patterns vary widely from after each feed to every four to five days.
+Babies’ stools are often mistaken for diarrhea because they are very liquid and usually yellow and seedy.
 Straining is common and is not a sign of constipation.
 Hard stool or pellets are signs of constipation.
+Feel free to call for advice about constipation during regular office hours.
 Do not give your baby an enema unless instructed to do so by a nurse or doctor.